 Mark can be contacted at Mark@thermochem.com

-Paula can be contacted at Paula@thermochem.com.
+Steven Swasey can be reached at firstname.lastname@example.org

 Matt Broaddus has worked for Thermochem for 20 years, fulfilling a wide range of roles including analytical chemist, Laboratory Director for PT.
 Thermochem Indonesia, and Worldwide Field Services and Product Manager.
 Matt holds a Bachelor of Science degree in Biochemistry from the University of California, Davis.
 He is fluent in Bahasa Indonesia, French and Spanish.
 As Laboratory Director for PT.
 Thermochem, Matt worked for four years in Indonesia hiring, training, and supervising Indonesian employees and directed all laboratory testing and field services at multiple geothermal and oil and gas project sites within Indonesia.
 Currently, as Field Services Manager, Matt provides planning and supervision of all field sampling, TFT® surveys, tracer tests and power plant performance test projects worldwide, including Indonesia, Japan, the Philippines, Nicaragua, Guatemala, New Zealand, Chile, Bolivia, Iceland, Kenya, Turkey, Canada and the United States.